 Strategies: a.
 DVR will hire three Rehabilitation Counselor II’s to serve specialty Workers’ Compensation caseloads

+REPORT ON PROGRESS: **** The pace of referrals from Workers’ Compensation has not merited three full-time VR Counselors.
+During FFY 17, DVR had one full-time dedicated Workers’ Compensation VRC along with a portion of a Casework Supervisor’s time.
+This strategy will be discontinued going forward. ****

-REPORT ON PROGRESS: DVR currently is advertising for openings for two WC RC IIs. b.
-DVR will meet at least annually with the Workers’ Compensation Board to assess the success of the MOU initiative.
+b.
+DVR will meet at least annually with the Workers’ Compensation Board to assess the success of the MOU initiative. ****DVR is in regular communication with the Workers’ Compensation Board including sharing updates and changes on programs.
+The next regular meeting concerning the MOU will be held in June 2018.****

 Objective: DVR will explore opportunities for new grants to support the mission of BRS.
 During 2015, DVR will apply for at least two new grant opportunities.

-REPORT ON PROGRESS: DVR has submitted an application to the Institute for Community Inclusion for participation in a Learning Collaborative on Implementation of Vermont’s Progressive Employment model.
+REPORT ON PROGRESS: **** In September 2016, DVR partnered with the Institute for Community Inclusion, the Council of State Administrators of Vocational Rehabilitation, American Institutes for Research, and Jobs for Maine’s Grads (JMG) to respond to an RSA-funded Transition Work-Based Learning Model Demonstration Grant.
+Maine’s application was successful, and DVR was awarded $9 million over five years to conduct research and evaluation on the implementation of two models – Enhanced JMG and Progressive Employment.
+Those initiatives are now underway in the Augusta and Bangor areas.
+This grant built on earlier funding from the Insitute for Community Inclusion’s Demand-Side RRTC to pilot and study Vermont’s model of Progressive Employment in Maine.****.

 Identify how a broad range of assistive technology services and assistive technology devices will be provided to individuals with disabilities at each stage of the rehabilitation process; and describe how assistive technology services and devices will be provided to individuals with disabilities on a statewide basis.